masesgroup/JNet/src/net/README.md

-# JavaBridge .NET implementation
+# JNet .NET implementation

-This folder contains the project and classes ported from the official Apache Kafka delivery.
+This folder contains the project and classes ported from Java platform.